 Intersex people have innate sex characteristics that don’t fit medical norms for female or male bodies, and that create risks and experiences of stigma, discrimination and harm because our bodies are seen as different.

-Intersex Human Rights Australia is a national not-for-profit company by and for people with innate variations of sex characteristics.
-We were formerly known as OII Australia.
+We are a national charity by and for people with innate variations of sex characteristics.
 We promote human rights, health and bodily autonomy.
 Our goals are to help create a society where intersex people are not stigmatised, and where our rights are recognised.

 How can you act as an ally to intersex people?
 This page contains introductory information and video resources.